lampy255/go-longpoll/README.md

     log.Fatal(err)
 }

-// Take input from the user and send it to "client1" scanner := bufio.NewScanner(os.Stdin) fmt.Println("Enter messages to send to client1 and press Enter to send") for {
+// Take input from CLI and send it to "client1" scanner := bufio.NewScanner(os.Stdin)
+fmt.Println("Enter messages to send to client1 and press Enter to send") for {